This article was first posted on LinkedIn on October 29, 2018.

 then you might consider getting rid of the dollar sign

-There are other components that are competing for real estate in the price tag area.
+There are other components competing for real estate on the price tag.
 The most common are MSRP, discount, SKU, UPC, “Competitive Price” label, and territory.
 Which one of those optional items should be included?
 Where to position them?
 How much relevance to give them?
-Those are difficult questions, without a simple straight answer.
-For a small and medium eCommerce website, it can also be challenging if not impossible, to measure the impact of each one of those options with an A/B test.
+Those are difficult questions, without a simple, straight answer.
+For a small and medium eCommerce website, it can also be challenging, if not impossible, to measure the impact of each one of those options with an A/B test.
 Most of those elements are not clickable, and their contribution to the conversion rate is in the hundredth or thousandth of a point.
-For those options, A/B tests don’t provide a level of confidence to support a decision.
+For those options, A/B tests don’t provide sufficient confidence to support a decision.
 Here is where intuition and a solid marketing strategy can help you to make the best decisions.

 References